ENCODE-DCC/encoded/src/encoded/schemas/changelogs/transgenic_enhancer_experiment.md

 ## Changelog for transgenic_enhancer_experiment.json

+### Schema Version 2

+* The NTR term 'transgenic enhancer assay' was replaced with the OBI term 'enhancer reporter assay' (OBI:0002083)

 ### Minor changes since schema version 1

 * Added *unidentified tissue* to the enum list for *tissue_with_enhancer_activity*.